 As a follow-up to an article on the Access Team blog, show those important dialog boxes on top of a dimmed background.

-I’ve been working on MS Access for almost a year now.
+I’ve been working with MS Access for a few years now.
 Until then I had done everything in my power to stay away from this “Frontpage of the database world” as I liked to call it.

-My hand was twisted last year when a customer wanted a simple ERP system that had to be implemented in Access since he wanted to keep some amount of control and it was the only sophisticated tool he knew how to use as a Manager.
+My hand was twisted when a customer wanted some basic ERP system that had to be implemented in Access since he wanted to keep some amount of control and it was the only sophisticated tool he knew how to use as a Manager.

 It’s been an interesting journey so far.
 Access is one of those products that you love to hate.